Hell: Jainism

 In Jain cosmology, Naraka (translated as hell) is the name given to realm of existence having great suffering.
 However, a Naraka differs from the hells of Abrahamic religions as souls are not sent to Naraka as the result of a divine judgment and punishment.
 Furthermore, length of a being's stay in a Naraka is not eternal, though it is usually very long and measured in billions of years.
 A soul is born into a Naraka as a direct result of his or her previous karma (actions of body, speech and mind), and resides there for a finite length of time until his karma has achieved its full result.
 After his karma is used up, he may be reborn in one of the higher worlds as the result of an earlier karma that had not yet ripened.

-The hells are situated in the seven grounds at the lower part of the universe.
-The seven grounds are: